Relative geometric assembly and mapping cones, Part I: The geometric model and applications: Introduction

 \begin{thm*} The construction of $\Phi_{{\rm cone}}$ in Equation \eqref{definofphicone} on page \pageref{definofphicone} produces a well defined isomorphism $\Phi_{{\rm cone}}:K_*^{\textnormal{geo}}(pt;\phi)\to K_{*+1}(C_\phi)$ fitting into a commutative diagram with exact rows and vertical mappings being isomorphisms:

 where the top row is from \cite[Theorem 3.13]{DeeRZ} and the bottom row is the long exact sequence in $K$-theory obtained from the short exact sequence of $C^*$-algebras:

 \end{thm*} This result is a substantial improvement of results in \cite{DeeMappingCone}: firstly, the assumption that $\phi_*: K_*(B_1) \rightarrow K_*(B_2)$ is injective has been removed and secondly, in the definition $\Phi_{\rm cone}$, one can choose any trivializing operator to construct the higher APS-index.
 Higher APS-index theory is reviewed before the construction of $\Phi_{\rm cone}$, see Section \ref{IsoGeoToAna}.
+The definition of a trivializing operator can be found in Definition \ref{diracsandtrivi} (see page \pageref{diracsandtrivi}).